rjmoggach/python-dirtt/README.rst

 for visual effects projects, from a lack of industry standards, resulting in lost assets, security risks, and most importantly wasted resources from inefficient production.

-``dirtt`` doesn't solve that problem as a whole.
+``python-dirtt`` doesn't solve that problem as a whole.
 It provides a command-line tool and python library that allow for quick creation of complex structures from XML templates that define directory, file and link structures as well as filesystem attributes and reference Cheetah templates for static file